CaptainSly/Paper/Readme.md

 * [x] Some type of list sorting for the Inventories.
 They can be sorted any way as long as empty ItemSlots are placed at the bottom (Should fix bug Inv01)
 * [ ] Implement The Journal Alert Class -- IN PROGRESS
 * [ ] Implement The Player Creation Dialog
-* [ ] Implement The Character Class, Character Race and the Faction classes
+* [ ] Implement The Character Class, Character Race and the Faction classes -- IN PROGRESS
 * [ ] Implement The Map Class inside
 * [x] Implement Dragging and Dropping of Equipment from the inventory to the equipment slots
 * [ ] Implement Lua Scripting and create a basic Lua Library for the project.
 * [ ] Implement Magic System
 * [ ] Implement Stamina Requirement to move from location to location, a player has to rest before being able to move to different locations, (less spammy)
 * [ ] Work on implementing the rest of the data inside the cdb file
+* [x] Work on Player Level Up Method -- COMPLETE (Not balanced what so ever can be cheated really easily, but the node should scale if I decide to add more skills)
-* [ ] Work on Player Level Up Method, currently just raises level and does nothing with stats -- IN PROGRESS
+* [ ] Implement Balancing within the Skills, Stats, etc. -- IN PROGRESS ETERNAL
 * [ ] Implement Battle Action and a battle state machine
+* [ ] Implement Crafting -- IN PROGRESS
-* [ ] Implement Quests, Crafting, Smithing.
+* [ ] Implement Questing
 * [ ] Implement a tool requirement to Resource Gathering Actions
 * [ ] Finish Implementing Item/Equipment Rarity
 * [ ] Implement Saving and Loading